psharma04/psharma04/README.md

 Hey!
-My name's Pepsi, and I'm a developer from Sydney, Australia.
+My name's Pranav, and I'm a developer from Sydney, Australia.
 [Let's get in touch!](https://contact.pks.ai)